awei01/katsu-site-source/posts/2013-02-01-trend-report-double-breasted-jackets.md

 > "With a DB, it's all about structure and lines, like a car," says Spurr.
 "Keep the colors minimal so you can see the jacket's silhouette."

 Have a hankering to round out your suit collection?
 Thinking about a sports coat, blazer, trench, full suit, or vest in the double breasted variety?
 Tell us your ideas—we will try our best to make it happen!
-Email a Style Consultant at [info@9tailors.com](mailto:info@9tailors.com) to schedule an appointment!
+Email a Style Consultant at [{{ site.emails.info }}](mailto:{{ site.emails.info }}) to schedule an appointment!